 It is important that the individuals who use the system are educated about best practice behaviour and the tactics used by people who send ‘phishing’ emails.
 ‘Phishing’ is a term that describes the use of deception to manipulate people into revealing their security information.
 Phishing attacks are a common way that hacker’s access even the most secure cloud database.

 Most Cloud Service Providers give significant guarantees against loss of data; however, no system is perfect.
-Major cloud providers have accidently lost customer data.
+Major cloud providers have accidentally lost customer data.
 Ensure that your chosen CSP has data backup and recovery processes that meet your organisation’s needs.

 * A server is a bit like a powerful computer that provides one specific job to other computers